 Here is yet another version of my “Van Halen” Pound Cake.
 I consider this to be the best lemon pound cake ever.
 Flavored with lemon in the form of zest, juice, and just a few drops of lemon oil, it is the triple threat of lemon pound cake recipes.

-What Makes a Great Pound Cake?
+What Makes This Recipe So Great

-The key to making the best any-kind-of-pound-cake is to layer in the main flavor in as many ways as possible.
+The key to making the best any-kind-of-pound-cake is to layer in the main flavor/s in as many ways as possible.
 In the case of lemon pound cake, you could absolutely just use some lemon extract and call it a day.